This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 5. Hongdae Thrift and Vintage Stores

 Second hand shops in Seoul are big business and none more so than in Hongdae.
-Popular with students and Hongdae hipsters, thrift stores offer second hand clothing, upcycling and fine fashion wear at lower prices – Hongdae is the best area in Seoul for second-hand shops.
+Popular with students and Hongdae hipsters, thrift stores offer second hand clothing, upcycling and fine fashion wear at lower prices.
+Hongdae is one of the best areas in Seoul for second-hand shops.

 From baseball shirts to hand-made hand-bags, tie-dye tidbits to rock band denims, get your fashion fix for a fraction of the price.